 While those other objectives remain works in progress, December 15 – the day after her visit to Sinjar – marked a major success in the long-delayed opening of the Sihela road, a good start if not silver bullet to facilitate the return and rehabilitation of the Yazidis.
-The plan was negotiated between the new Iraqi Prime Minister Adel Abdul Mahdi and Masoud Barzani, the President of the Kurdish Democratic Party, between whom relations are warming.
+The plan was negotiated between the new Iraqi Prime Minister Adel Abdul Mahdi and Masoud Barzani, the President of the Kurdish Democratic Party, between whom relations are reportedly warming.
 But Nadia’s advocacy played a decisive role; she met with Mahdi the morning of her trip to Sinjar, and he promised the road would be opened the next day, a pledge on which he actually delivered.

-Along Murad’s journey to open the road was one particularly strange pit stop, namely an in-person with Vice President Mike Pence and first daughter Ivanka Trump, just after Murad received the Nobel Prize in October.
+Along Murad’s journey to open the road was one particularly strange pit stop, namely an in-person meeting with Vice President Mike Pence and first daughter Ivanka Trump, just after Murad received the Nobel Prize in October.
 That month, reckoning over the #metoo movement and the confirmation of Justice Brett Kavanaugh reached fever pitch.
 Activists and survivors across the U.S. raged at the Administration’s support for Kavanaugh, including against Pence, who continued to back the nomination after allegations of sexual assault surfaced.

 Pence, of course, has a shameful record on women’s rights, including opposition to reproductive choice, efforts to defund women’s health initiatives, and a ludicrous rule against dining alone with a woman who isn’t his wife.
 Ivanka, for her part, is arguably a beard for her father’s misogynistic – and frequently worse – tendencies.
 So why would an advocate for victims of sexual assault, no matter how different the context of her abuse from that of most victims of #metoo, choose to meet with these particular politicians?

-It turns out the meeting had a calculated end: Pence’s office is in assistance to religious minorities in Iraq, which plays well with his evangelical base.
+It turns out the meeting had a calculated end: Pence’s office is involved in assistance to religious minorities in Iraq, which plays well with his evangelical base.
 (The majority of such minorities are Christians, who have also been targeted by ISIS).
 The Yazidis, of course, are not Christians, but Pence has taken on both causes, spearheading efforts to funnel $100 million to religious minorities in Iraq in 2018.
 Murad’s visit was an effort to direct that support towards policies that facilitate the Yazidis’ return to their homeland, including opening the Sihela road.

 Pence’s intervention in aid to Iraq has come under scrutiny for politicizing humanitarian assistance.
-It has historically been U.S. policy not to allocate aid based on religion, politics, or other affiliations, a position that has garnered support from some Christians in the region who are of being viewed as disproportionate beneficiaries of U.S. largess.
-While the U.S. government’s of ISIS’ actions against Yazidis, Christians, and Shi’ite Muslims as genocide in 2016 put the onus on the U.S. and other signatories of the to protect those populations, many nonetheless see Pence’s support as motivated by religious bias and political calculus.
+It has historically been U.S. policy not to allocate aid based on religion, politics, or other affiliations, a position that has garnered support from some Christians in the region who are wary of being viewed as disproportionate beneficiaries of U.S. largess.
+While the U.S. government’s recognition of ISIS’ actions against Yazidis, Christians, and Shi’ite Muslims as genocide in 2016 put the onus on the U.S. and other signatories of the Genocide Convention to protect those populations, many nonetheless see Pence’s support as motivated by religious bias and political calculus.

 Murad, of course, had every right and reason to engage with Pence despite these concerns or his disregard for women’s rights: he appeared to be in a position to help clear the log jam in Sinjar and help her community.
 In the end, however, Pence came up short, as had many others who promised to intervene on her and the Yazidis’ behalf.
 Nothing changed on the ground for months after the meeting, or until Murad arrived on the ground earlier this month.